CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Java Generics.md

 Before generics were introduced in Java, library classes handled data as `Objects`, and `Objects` had to be downcast to the desired type when returned from library classes.

-Java implements generics using **type erasure**, which is when Java removed information about types
+Java implements generics using **type erasure**, which is when Java removes information about types during compilation.